Mortgage Credit Directive: Assessment of Customers’ Creditworthiness

-Member States should issue additional guidance on criteria and methods to assess a clients’ creditworthiness and they are encouraged to implement the Financial Stability Board's Principles for Sound Residential Mortgage Underwriting practises in this respective.
-It is deemed to be essential that the customers’ ability to refinance the credit agreement is assessed and verified before the conclusion of the credit agreement.
-The assessment should take into consideration all relevant factors that could impact a customers’ ability to repay the loan.
+Member States should issue additional guidance on criteria and methods to assess a client's creditworthiness and they are encouraged to implement the Financial Stability Board's Principles for Sound Residential Mortgage Underwriting practises in this respective.
+It is deemed to be essential that the customer's ability to refinance the credit agreement is assessed and verified before the conclusion of the credit agreement.
+The assessment should take into consideration all relevant factors that could impact a customer's ability to repay the loan.
 Reasonable allowance should be made for future events that could negatively impact this ability.
 Furthermore, the possibility of an increase in residential immovable property value should not be taken as a sufficient condition for granting the credit.

 Early Repayment

 Member States should ensure that customers have a right to early repayment.
-A customers’ ability, to repay to mortgage prior to the expiry of the mortgage credit agreement, may play an important role in order for customers to compare different credit offers and enhances competition in the internal credit market.
+A customer's ability, to repay to mortgage prior to the expiry of the mortgage credit agreement, may play an important role in order for customers to compare different credit offers and enhances competition in the internal credit market.
 Furthermore, the right to early repayment promotes financial stability within the Union.